 - The cheese… Godminster

 An organic farm that has been at the heart of Bruton for centuries, the current owner Richard started to make cheese back in 1999 as a thank you to friends and neighbours who helped it achieve organic certification.
 Now Godminster’s vintage organic cheddar has a devoted following and is well worth a taste while you are in town.

 Back in 2014 when uber gallerists Hauser & Wirth opened their fourth outpost in rural Somerset, sleepy Bruton was catapulted into the limelight.
-Taking over Durslade Farm on the edge of town, the duo created a contemporary gallery with beautiful gardens designed by Piet Oudolf and a restaurant (fed by the farm) drawing in the local creative crowd.
-A one-stop shop for design, art, architecture and food lovers.
+Taking over Durslade Farm on the edge of town, the duo created a contemporary gallery with beautiful gardens designed by Piet Oudolf, a restaurant (fed by the farm) and now a chic farm shop drawing in the local creative crowd.
 In 2018, the pair opened Make on Bruton High Street, where they celebrate contemporary making and the crafted object.

 Next to Bean Shot Coffee back in town you will find Bruton Art Factory, where curator Suzanne Bisset supports local and visiting artists.
 Her past installations have included those from Banksy’s Dismaland and there is even a secret speakeasy-style bar which references Soho’s Colony Room Club in its 1990s heyday.

 - The gardens… The Newt